-Standard 1: Mission, Vision, and Beliefs - Effective school principals develop, advocate, and enact a shared mission, vision, and beliefs of high-quality education and academic success, college and career readiness, and well-being of all students.
+Standard 1: Mission, Vision, and Beliefs - Effective-The school principals candidate demonstrates knowledge of how to develop, advocate, and enact a shared mission, vision, and beliefs of high-quality education and academic success, college and career readiness, and well-being of all students.

-- 1(a) The school principal understands how to develop an educational mission for the school to promote the academic success and well-being of all students. - 1(b) The school principal understands the importance of developing a shared understanding of and commitment to mission, vision, and beliefs within the school and the community. - 1(c) The school principal understands how to model and pursue the school's mission, vision, and beliefs in all aspects of leadership.
+- 1(a) The school principal understands how to develop an educational mission for the school to promote the academic success and well being of all students. - 1(b) The school principal understands the importance of developing a shared understanding of and commitment to mission, vision, and beliefs within the school and the community. - 1(c) The school principal understands how to model and pursue the school's mission, vision, and beliefs in all aspects of leadership.

-- 1(d) The school principal participates in the process of using relevant data to develop and promote a vision for the school on the successful learning and development of all students. - 1(e) The school principal articulates, advocates, and cultivates beliefs that define the school's culture and stress the imperative of child-centered education. - 1(f) The school principal strategically develops and evaluates actions to achieve the vision for the school. - 1(g) The school principal reviews the school's mission and vision and makes recommendations to adjust them to changing expectations and opportunities for the school, and changing needs and situations of students.
+- 1(d) The school principal participates in the process of using relevant data to develop and promote a vision for the school on the successful learning and development of all students. - 1(e) The school principal articulates, advocates, and cultivates beliefs that define the school's culture and stress the imperative of child centered education. - 1(f) The school principal strategically develops and evaluates actions to achieve the vision for the school-

+1(g) The school principal reviews the school's mission and vision and makes recommendations to adjust them to changing expectations and opportunities for the school, and changing needs and situations of students.

-Standard 2: Ethics and Professional Norms - Effective school principals act ethically and according to professional norms to promote all students' academic success and well-being.
+Standard 2: Ethics and Professional Norms - Effective-The school principals candidate acts ethically, legally, and with fiscal responsibility in accordance with according to professional norms and the Code of Ethics for Idaho Professional Educators to promote all students' the academic success and well-being of all students.